hyptpc/k18-analyzer/README/README.md

 #
 # The allowed keys are
 #   queue  <- bsub queue (eg. s, l, etc...)
+#   qmerge <- bsub queue for merging job to command "hadd"
 #   unit   <- dividing event unit
-#   nporc  <- number of process for merging
+#   nporc  <- number of process for merging (up to 18)
-#             (must be less than 20)
-#   buff   <- intermediate root files will be placed here
-#             if nproc is more than 2
+#   buff   <- intermediate root files will be placed here if nproc is more than 2
+#             if not set, use the same "root" directory
 #   bin    <- path to executable binary
 #   conf   <- path to conf directory/file from the work directory
 #   data   <- path to data directory/file
 #   root   <- path to the output ROOT output directory/file
 #
-# Be careful of the indent rule
-# because YAML format is sensitive to it.
+# Be careful of the indent rule because YAML format is sensitive to it.
-# Some problems will happen
-# if there is no default setting declaration.
+# Some problems will happen if there is no default setting declaration.
 #

 #____________________________________________________